 So, you want to work in New Zealand!
 That’s great.
-As a US citizen under 35, there are two ways you can get a visa to do this:
+As a US citizen under 35 years old, there are two ways you can get a visa to do this:

-- If you are under 30, get a traditional New Zealand working holiday visa
+- If you are 18 to 30 years old, get a traditional New Zealand working holiday visa

-- If you are under 35, get a working holiday visa through BUNAC (this is what I did)
+- If you are over 30 years old, get a working holiday visa through BUNAC

-For the purpose of this post, we’re going to assume you have already received your working holiday visa.
-There are several big international travel planning steps that may have been included in the visa application process, such as:
+We’re going to assume you have already received your working holiday visa for this post.
+Several big international travel planning steps may have been included in the visa application process, such as:

 - Purchasing a flight to New Zealand